How to Become an ML Engineer in 2026

 Backend Developer

-- ML engineers build intelligent systems that learn from data.
+- ML engineers build systems that learn from data.
 Backend engineers build deterministic systems that follow defined logic.
-Different problems, different approaches.
+Different problems, different skills.

 - ML engineers need backend skills for deployment.
 Backend engineers who add ML skills can build AI-powered features — a highly valuable combination.